 7. Discover Rome’s street art

-8. Experience the “dolce vita” in one of the sunning piazzas of Rome
+8. Contemplate life from one of the scenic piazzas of Rome

-began being massively restored and rearranged during the Renaissance period (16th Century) with the financial support of the popes.
+The piazzas in Rome began being massively restored and rearranged during the Renaissance period (16th Century) with the financial support of the popes.
 The main features of the Italian piazza have pagan origins: a masculine element (a tall building, a dome reaching for the sky) which is usually a church, and a feminine element like a fountain.
-There are countless piazzas, tiny and big, to visit in Rome, and one of the locals’ favorite piazzas is no doubt the Piazza Navona.
-At the time of Emperor Diocletian, AD 85, the Navona Square was a stadium for athletics, that’s the reason for its elongated shape.
+There are countless piazzas, tiny and big, to visit in Rome, and one of the locals’ favorite piazzas is no doubt the Piazza Navona., which at the time of Emperor Diocletian, AD 85, was a stadium for athletics.

 While the locals gather in the cafes around the Navona Square at the aperitivo time, when they get off work, travelers can have the piazza to themselves throughout the day.
 Stroll around the 3 stunning Baroque fountains (the central one is a work by the famous 17th Century sculptor Bernini), visit the Church of St. Agnese, and then relax on one of the marble benches, watching people go by and street artists exhibit.